aws-solutions-library-samples/guidance-for-self-calibrating-level-4-digital-twins-on-aws/README.md

    This Docker command will interactively run the container, mounting the AWS credentials and the current directory to the container.
 In addition, the container will use the same network layout as the host EC2 instance.
 Once inside the container, you can navigate to the 'project' folder to find the cloned repository.

-   The synthetic data generationo script is simply uploading data in some increments to simulate IoT data being written to the IoT SiteWise database.
+   The synthetic data generation script is simply uploading data in some increments to simulate IoT data being written to the IoT SiteWise database.

    In production, the user is expected to connect physical sensors to this database and you will _not_ need to run this dummy script during production operation.
 From within the container: